 Traditional agent commissions in Canberra

-Agent commissions in Canberra are some of the lowest due to demand.
-To sell a property in Canberra with a traditional agent you can expect to pay around 1.99% on the lower end to around 2.20% plus GST on average.
+Agent commissions in Canberra are lower than in other some cities.
+To sell a property in Canberra with a traditional agent you can expect to pay around 1.99% on the lower end to around 2.25% plus GST on average.

 On top of a commission, if you sell with a traditional agent, you would also generally pay additional advertising fees which can increase your total cost significantly.
 For example, in a competitive suburb like Newstead, the top upgrade available on realestate.com.au may be a few thousand dollars.
 All up, your total cost is likely to be $14-$20,000+ if you decide to sell with a traditional agent as opposed to as low as $694 if you sell your home yourself with the help of PropertyNow.